FOGProject/fog-docs/docs/getting_started/fog_user_guide.md

 Logs are usually located at \<font color=\"red\"\>C:fog.log\</font\>.
-If the log is not here, this generally means the log path was changed during installation, and is probably in fog\'s program directory.
+If the log is not here, this generally means the log path was changed during installation, and is probably in fog's program directory.

 ## Snap-ins